t0mer/pi-pico-computer-unlocker/README.md

 ## Getting started

-### Flash the raspberry pi with circuitpython
+### Flash the Raspberry Piwith circuitpython
 Before we can run the project on the raspberry pi, we need to flush it with the circuitpython firmware for raspberry pi pico w.
 To do so, please follow the following steps:

 * Download the latest version of the [circuitpython](https://circuitpython.org/board/raspberry_pi_pico_w/).
-* Hold down the BOOTSEL button, and while continuing to hold it (don't let go!), plug the Pico into the USB. ntinue to hold the BOOTSEL button until the RPI-RP2 drive appears!
+* Hold down the BOOTSEL button, and while continuing to hold it (don’t let go!), plug the Pico into the USB. continue to hold the BOOTSEL button until the RPI-RP2 drive appears!
 ![alt text](screenshots/bootsel.png)
 * You will see a new disk drive appear called RPI-RP2.
 Drag the adafruit_circuitpython_etc.uf2 file to RPI-RP2.
-*The RPI-RP2 drive will disappear and a new disk drive called CIRCUITPY will appear.
+* The RPI-RP2 drive will disappear and a new disk drive called CIRCUITPY will appear.

 That's it, you're done!

 ### Flash Resetting UF2
 If your Pico enters an unusual state and fails to appear as a disk drive during the installation of CircuitPython, consider using this ['nuke' UF2 file.](https://cdn-learn.adafruit.com/assets/assets/000/099/419/original/flash_nuke.uf2?1613329170)  It performs a thorough cleansing of your Flash Memory, erasing all files on the board, but it will help restore functionality.
 After this process, proceed to reinstall CircuitPython.

 ### Install the unlocker program to the raspberry pi pico w
-Now it is time to install the unlocker. go the the unlocker github trpository: https://github.com/t0mer/pi-pico-computer-unlocker.
+Now it is time to install the unlocker. go the the unlocker GitHub rpository: https://github.com/t0mer/pi-pico-computer-unlocker.

-Click on "Code" and then "Download ZIP":
+Click on “Code” and then “Download ZIP”:
 ![alt text](screenshots/download.png)

-Unzip the file the file and copy the following files into you Raspberry pi pico:
+Unzip the file the file and copy the following files into your Raspberry Pi Pico:

 ![alt text](screenshots/files.png)
-* lib - Contains the Requirements and Libreries nedded for the program to run.
+* lib — Contains the Requirements and Libraries needed for the program to run.
-* boot.py - Containes the code to disable the auto-mounting of the pi as a storage device.
+* boot.py — Contains the code to disable the auto-mounting of the pi as a storage device.
-* code.py - The main code of the program.
+* code.py — The main code of the program.
-* settings.toml - Contains the enviroment variables settings:
+* settings.toml — Contains the environment variables settings:

 ```toml
 WIFI_SSID = "" #Your Wifi SSID